-606.11.1 DEPOSITORIES, ETC.
+6.12.1 DEPOSITORIES, ETC.

-All receipts, income, charges and fees of Hawaiian Swimming shall be deposited to its credit in the banks, trust companies, other depositories or custodian, investment companies or investments management companies as the Board of Directors may select, or as may be selected by the Finance Committee or any officer or officers or agent or agents authorized to do so by the Board of Directors.
-Endorsements for deposit to the credit of Hawaiian Swimming in any of its duly authorized depositories shall be made in the manner determined by the Finance Vice-Chair or the Board of Directors.
-All funds of Hawaiian Swimming not otherwise employed shall be maintained in the banks, trust companies, other depositories or custodian, investment companies or investment management companies designated by the Finance Vice-Chair, the Board of Directors or any officer or officers or agent or agents authorized to do so by the Board of Directors.
+All receipts, income, charges and fees of HISI shall be deposited to its credit in the banks, trust companies, other depositories or custodian, investment companies or investments management companies as the Board of Directors determines.

 606.11.2 SIGNATURE AUTHORITY

-All checks, drafts or other orders for the payment or transfer of money, and all notes or other evidences of indebtedness issued in the name of Hawaiian Swimming shall be signed by the General Chair, the Treasurer or other officer or officers or agent or agents of Hawaiian Swimming, and in the manner, as shall be determined by the Finance Vice-Chair or the Board of Directors.
+All checks, drafts or other orders for the payment or transfer of money, and all notes or other evidences of indebtedness issued in the name of HISI shall be signed by the General Chair, the Treasurer or other officer or officers or agent or agents of HISI, and in the manner, as shall be determined by the Finance Vice-Chair or the Board of Directors.

 ARTICLE 7